NicoEpler/CVPresentation/README.md

 HandDino is a Python application that allows you to control Chrome's Dinosaur game using hand movements.
 Utilizing OpenCV, this program processes hand gestures to simulate keyboard inputs, enabling you to play the game without touching your keyboard.

 Packages Required
-OpenCV (cv2): For computer vision tasks, such as image processing and gesture detection.
+-OpenCV (cv2): For computer vision tasks, such as image processing and gesture detection.

-numpy: For numerical operations, especially with arrays.
+-numpy: For numerical operations, especially with arrays.

-math: For mathematical calculations used in gesture analysis.
+-math: For mathematical calculations used in gesture analysis.

-pyautogui: For simulating keyboard inputs based on detected gestures.
+-pyautogui: For simulating keyboard inputs based on detected gestures.

 Execution